 Just like humans, dogs also experience stress, anxiety, and even depression if they are locked inside the home for too long.
 The best dog news website in India advises you to keep your dog entertained by replacing outdoor activities with indoor ones.

 You can play fetching games with your dog.
-If you live in a multi-story building, taking your making your dog run up and down the stairs is also a good idea.
+If you live in a multi-story building, taking your making your dog to run up and down the stairs is also a good idea.
 If you have a small space, you can play games like tug of war or hide and seek.

 And the best, teach your pooch some new tricks and bond with them during this lockdown season.